Hamzaoutdoors/math-magicians/README.md

 # Math Magicians

-- Math magicians" is a website for all fans of mathematics.
+- Math magicians" is a website for all students and fans of mathematics.
 It is a Single Page App (SPA) that allows users to:
   - Make simple calculations.
-  - Read a random math-related quote.
+  - Read and sahre a random math-related quote.
+  - Create to-do list for the day

 </br>
  <p align="center">
    <kbd>